shcampus02/shcampus02.github.io/docs/README.md

 Welcome to the University Website Project repository!
 This project is part of my university coursework, where I aim to create a website dedicated to mandala art.
 Below, you'll find information about the project and how to access the Figma design.

-Have a look at the current status of my website: https://shcampus02.github.io/

 ## Project Overview

 The University Website Project focuses on the creation of a website dedicated to the captivating world of mandala art.